 Between the two, we find mobile sites: Ergonomics is better suited to the Touch navigation but they are still websites, i.e. unusable offline.
 Also mobile websites are often light versions of original website, thus offering less services or content.
 In general, for reasons of screen size, prefer the web version on a classic tablet and the mobile version on a smartphone.

 Still, there are many situations where you would need to access some documentation or web content offline.
 For example, you may want to take along the PDF documentation of your equipment, or a few pages from a travel guide that is freely available on the web.
 In this case, several options are available to you.

-- finally, you can simply make a screenshot which will appear as a photo in your iPhone/iPad photo album by pressing " On / off" and "Home" buttons simultaneously.
-Beware: if you use this to take a topographic map with you, you will not see any GPS positionning, it's just a photo ..
+- Finally, you can simply make a screenshot which will appear as a photo in your iPhone/iPad photo album by pressing " On / off" and "Home" buttons simultaneously.
+Beware: if you use this to take a topographic map with you, you will not see any GPS positionning, it's just a picture.

 In summary if you need reliable content (maps, weather, positioning, etc) in a nomadic situation, always prefer quality apps.
 Check forums and specialized blogs to detect the best.
 It is worth spending a few euros and avoid taking unnecessary risks.
 For some content however, it can be useful to keep a document base available anywhere, thanks to the tips listed above.